 - Filter traces by service name, operation, latency, error, tags/annotations.

 - Run aggregates on trace data

-- Unified UI for both metrics and traces
+- Unified UI for both metrics, traces, and logs

 You can check out SigNoz's GitHub repo here 👇